 How Deep Can You Dig Without Calling 811?

 How deep can you legally dig in your backyard?
 As has been said previously, there is no minimum or maximum legal depth of which you can dig holes in your backyard residential lot without calling 811 or consulting the local building authorities, meaning that you have to call 811 before digging any kind of hole.
-However, for practical purposes (leaving the legal requirements aside), it is generally safe to dig holes no more than 300mm deep (12 inches) on your property, and it is very safe and non-risky to dig holes no more than 100mm deep (4 inches).
+However, for practical purposes (leaving the legal requirements aside), it is generally safe to dig holes no more than 300mm deep (12 inches) on your property, and it’s much safer and non-risky to dig holes no more than 100mm deep (4 inches).
 It will be quite safe as long as you are digging within your residential lot, and not outside the lot, for example on street paving etc. Digging holes on your street curb and paving will require a permit in most cases, depending on your state laws.

 Earthwork Support for Deep Trenches